 Most Visa Application Centres (VACs) overseas are now resuming services where local restrictions allow, whilst others remain closed and unable to issue visas for travel to the UK.
 You can check the service where you live:

 - If you’re in Europe, Africa and parts of the Middle East, check: TLS contact

 - For all other countries, check: VFS global

-Please note that if your initial vignette was valid for 90 days and not 30 days, you won’t be able to replace this for free.
-You will need to apply for a vignette transfer and pay an application fee of £154.
+If your 90-day travel vignette for the UK has expired, you will need to apply for a vignette transfer and pay an application fee of £154.